23Ruchil/Blog/_posts/2020-06-23-Speedreading.markdown

-   The questions that now arises is how to reduce fixations.
-The answer : Space reading and chunking.

   Now that your memory of the lessons is strong, it’s time to put the information and techniques to use!

  If you find my posts interesting, get in touch with me at ruchil.product@gmail.com